airpartners/aq-firebase-functions/README.md

 Go to the [Actions tab of this repository](https://github.com/airpartners/aq-firebase-functions/actions) to see all current and previous jobs, logs, and statuses.

 It is highly recommended to run `npm test` and `npm run lint`, before pushing to any branch.
 Otherwise, CI/CD workflows may fail unexpectedly causing you to add a fixing commit.
+NOTE: Make sure you are in the `./functions` folder when running these commands.

 ### Continuous integration (CI)